On this page:

-Water-based ones are cheaper and easier to apply, while solvent-based ones last longer and cover more imperfections in the floor.
+Water-based coatings are cheaper and easier to apply, while solvent-based ones last longer and cover more imperfections in the floor.
 If you have a floor with cracks and holes, it’s better to go for the solvent-based one.
 A kit with the equipment you need can cost anywhere between $50 to $600.

-One gallon of epoxy coating will generally cover a typical sized garage.
+One gallon of epoxy coating will generally cover an average-sized garage.
 However, some cheaper products might have lower coverage, so always check the tin before leaving the store.

 Most decent brands will cover your garage if you buy a gallon since a standard two-car garage is usually 20 by 20 or 24 by 24 (both of which do not exceed 700 square feet).
-You can calculate the square footage of your space by multiplying the length by the width of it in feet.
+You can calculate the square footage of your space by multiplying its length in feet by its width.
 Thus, here is the cost of garage floor epoxy for a standard size double garage of 20 by 20 (400 square feet):